G. D. Melanchthon: Paralytic stroke and death

-During 1987-1988 while Melanchthon went on an assignment to Leonard Theological College, Jabalpur, he also happened to visit Pachmarhi, a hill station, where he suffered a paralytic stroke.
-By the time he was brought back to Jabalpur for administering treatment, precious moments were lost due to lack of immediate medical access, resulting in severe brain damage.
+During 1987-1988, while Melanchthon went on an assignment to Leonard Theological College, Jabalpur, he also happened to visit Pachmarhi, a hill station, where he suffered a paralytic stroke.
+By the time he was brought back to Jabalpur for administering treatment, precious moments were lost due to a lack of immediate medical access, resulting in severe brain damage.
 Melanchthon was then taken by rail to Bangalore and treated at the Baptist Hospital, Hebbal.
-By then, E. C. John, CSI who had already taken up the principalship, ensured that Melanchthon was kept away from teaching assignments until his recovery.
+By then, E. C. John, CSI, who had already taken up the principalship, ensured that Melanchthon was kept away from teaching assignments until his recovery.
 Melanchthon gradually began to recover, but remained confined to his quarters in the campus.
 However, even after nearly six years of sustained treatment, Melanchthon could not recover fully and died on 22 September 1994.
 Gnana Robinson, CSI, then principal, led the academic community in paying its obeisances.
 Melanchthon was buried with ecclesiastical honours at Hosur Indian Christian Cemetery, Bangalore.